AlaskaAirlines/WC-Generator/template/.github/ISSUE_TEMPLATE/develop-design-story.md

 - [ ] API documentation created
 - [ ] Bundled version tested and documented
 - [ ] Examples and use case info created
-- [ ] Pages added to the Auro Doc Site
+- [ ] Demo page created for the Auro Doc Site

 ## Audit